 Dr. Taylor took that in-depth look into the success of online course delivery in comparison to traditional campus students.

-Taking from a sample of 205 undergraduate environmental science students, Dr. Taylor’s study showed that there was differences between the verbal commitment and emotional connection to the environment in traditional and online students.
+Taking from a sample of 205 undergraduate environmental science students, Dr. Taylor’s study showed that there were differences between the verbal commitment and emotional connection to the environment in traditional and online students.

 The leaps and bounds that technology offers our constantly changing classroom environments, calls for research to further investigate the success of teaching tools and methods by educators.